 (ii) bundle consents with other directions, permissions, consents or agreements.

+(2) Subparagraph (1)(a)(ia) does not apply to:

+(a) a collection consent for collection of CDR data from an accredited data recipient; or

+(b) a disclosure consent.

-4.11 Asking CDR consumer to give consent to collect and use CDR data
+4.11 Asking CDR consumer to give consent

-Asking CDR consumer for consent
+Asking CDR consumer to give consent

+(1A) An accredited person must not ask a CDR consumer to give a disclosure consent in relation to CDR data unless the consumer has already given the collection and use consents required to collect and, where relevant, derive the CDR data to be disclosed.

+Note: This does not prevent the accredited person from asking for a disclosure consent in relation to CDR data that has yet to be collected or derived.

-(1) When asking a CDR consumer to consent to the collection and use of their CDR data, an accredited person must:
+(1) When asking a CDR consumer to give a consent, an accredited person must:

-(a) allow the CDR consumer to choose the types of CDR data to be collected and used by enabling the CDR consumer to actively select or otherwise clearly indicate:
+(a) allow the CDR consumer to choose the types of CDR data to which the consent will apply by enabling the CDR consumer to actively select or otherwise clearly indicate:

-(i) which of the particular types of CDR data they are consenting to the accredited person collecting; and
+(i) in the case of a collection consent or a disclosure consent―the particular types of CDR data to which the consent will apply; and

-(ii) the specific uses of that data to which they are consenting; and
+(ii) in the case of a use consent―the specific uses of collected data to which they are consenting; and

-(b) allow the CDR consumer to choose the period over which CDR data will be collected and used by enabling the CDR consumer to actively select or otherwise clearly indicate whether the CDR data would be:
+(b) allow the CDR consumer to choose the period of the collection consent, use consent, or disclosure consent (as appropriate) by enabling the CDR consumer to actively select or otherwise clearly indicate whether the consent would apply :

-(i) collected on a single occasion and used over a specified period of time; or
+(i) on a single occasion ; or

-(ii) collected and used over a specified period of time; and
+(ii) over a specified period of time; and

+(ba) in the case of a disclosure consent―allow the CDR consumer to select the person to whom the CDR data may be disclosed;

-(c) ask for the CDR consumer’s express consent:
+(c) ask for the CDR consumer’s express consent to the choices referred to in paragraphs (a), (b) and (ba) for each category of consents; and

-(i) for the accredited person to collect those types of CDR data over that period of time; and

-(ii) for those uses of the collected CDR data; and

-(iii) to any direct marketing the accredited person intends to undertake;

-(d) if:

-(i) the request covers voluntary consumer data; and

-(ii) the data holder charges a fee for disclosure; and

-(iii) the accredited person is intending to pass that fee onto the CDR consumer;
+(d) for a collection consent―if CDR data is to be collected from a CDR participant that charges a fee for disclosure, and the accredited person intends to pass that fee on to the CDR consumer:

-do the following:

-(iv) clearly distinguish between the required consumer data and the voluntary consumer data;
+(i) clearly distinguish between the CDR data (if any) for which a fee will be passed on and the CDR data (if any) for which a fee will not be passed on; and

-(v) if the data holder charges a fee for disclosure of any such voluntary consumer data―allow the CDR consumer to actively select or otherwise clearly indicate whether to consent to the collection of that data; and
+(ii) allow the CDR consumer to actively select or otherwise clearly indicate whether they consent to the collection of the CDR data (if any) for which a fee will be passed on; and

+(e) for a disclosure consent―if the accredited person will charge a fee for CDR data to be disclosed:

+(i) clearly distinguish between the CDR data (if any) for which a fee will be charged and the CDR data (if any) for which a fee will not be charged; and

+(ii) allow the CDR consumer to actively select or otherwise clearly indicate whether they consent to the disclosure of the CDR data (if any) for which a fee will be charged; and

-(e) allow the CDR consumer to make an election in relation to deletion of redundant data in accordance with rule 4.16.
+(f) allow the CDR consumer to make an election in relation to deletion of redundant data in accordance with rule 4.16.

-Example: An accredited person could present the CDR consumer with a set of un-filled boxes corresponding to different types of data, and permit the CDR consumer to select the boxes that correspond to the data they consent to the accredited person collecting.
+Example: For a collection consent, an accredited person could present the CDR consumer with a set of un-filled boxes corresponding to different types of data, and permit the CDR consumer to select the boxes that correspond to the data they consent to the accredited person collecting.

 Note 1: An accredited person could not infer consent, or seek to rely on an implied consent.